ggandor/leap.nvim/README.md

 ### User events

-Leap triggers `User` events on entering/exiting (`LeapEnter`, `LeapLeave`), so that you can set up autocommands, e.g. to change the values of some editor options while the plugin is active.
+Leap triggers `User` events on entering/exiting (with patterns `LeapEnter` and `LeapLeave`), so that you can set up autocommands, e.g. to change the values of some editor options while the plugin is active (`:h leap-events`).

 ### Highlight groups